dashpay/docs/masternodes/setup.rst

 Before you begin
 ================

-This guide assumes you are setting up a masternode for the first time.
-If you are updating a masternode, see :ref:`here <masternode-update>` instead.
+This guide assumes you are setting up a single masternode for the first time.
+If you are updating a masternode, see :ref:`here <masternode- update>` instead.
 You will need:

 - 1000 Dash
 - A wallet to store your Dash, preferably a hardware wallet, although Dash Core wallet is also supported
 - A Linux server, preferably a Virtual Private Server (VPS)

-This guide also assumes you will be working from a Windows computer.
+We also assume you will be working from a Windows computer.
 However, since most of the work is done on your Linux VPS, alternative steps for using macOS or Linux will be indicated where necessary.

 .. _vps-setup: